 Crop levels were slightly above average at 3.5kg per vine.

 Tightly structured wine but with a generous, supple mid palate and a fine, crisp finish.

-AromaLifted aroma of pear, gooseberry and kiwi fruit Fresh and lively.
+AromaLifted aroma of pear, gooseberry and hints of kiwi fruit Fresh and lively.

 PalateFruity with a juicy zest on the palate and a lingering crisp acid edge.